 I first tried on LiveCareer, but apparently the job had expired:

-So, I went to a bunch of low-quality job search sites instead.
+So, I went to a bunch of low-quality job search sites instead (because that’s where Responsive Media is advertised).
 On these, recent Responsive Media work from home ads were ubiquitous.

 I tried a site called OrlandoJobs first.
 I clicked the Responsive Media listing, and clicked “Apply”.
 It loaded for a while, and finally redirected me.